 This question is hard to answer because of the vast number of birds found in Missouri.
 Did you know there have been over 335 species recorded here?

 As you can imagine, there was no way to include this many birds in the below article.
 So instead, I tried to focus on the birds that are most regularly seen and observed.

-Today, you will learn 25 types of birds COMMON in Missouri!
+Today, you will learn about 35 types of birds COMMON in Missouri!

 If you’re interested, you may be able to see some of the species listed below at my bird feeding station right now!
 I have a LIVE high-definition camera watching my feeders 24/7. 🙂

 - A beautiful thrush that features a rusty red breast and a dark head and back.